renoua/swiftcontrol/README.md

 ## Supported Apps
 - MyWhoosh
 - indieVelo / Training Peaks
-- let me know if you know others that can benefit
+- any other:
+  - Android: you can customize the gear shifting touch points in the app
+  - Desktop: you can customize the keyboard shortcuts in the app

 ## Supported Devices
 - Zwift Click